-- Essential oils have antibacterial and anti-inflammatory properties that can help to prevent acne formation
+- Essential oils for acne have antibacterial and anti-inflammatory properties to help treat and prevent breakouts

-- Essential oils are unlikely to be as effective as over-the-counter (OTC) acne treatments.
+- Essential oils are not as effective as over-the-counter acne treatments

-- Essential oils are potentially irritating in their pure form, and should always be diluted before application.
+- These oils are not intended to be used in their pure form, and must always be diluted before application

 Are Essential Oils Good for Acne-Prone Skin?